mqprichard/mongo-chess/readme.md

-MongoDB version of REST chess server demo
+MongoDB version of REST chess server demo for Mobile CI with Jenkins Meetup